-Schneider's Critique of the Study of Kinship recalls the theory of Ibn Khaldun (1332-1406), who based his work on his personal assessment of the social life in the Middle East and North Africa middle ages, though a comparison between the two would be complicated by the fact that the two lived in different times and cultures.
-Ibn Khaldun places kinship in the centre of his notion about f‘asabiyya), a key concept in his theoretical ideation concerning the development of human societies.
-In his concept of human societal bonds, Ibn Khaldun enumerates various groupings, which are bound together by ‘asabiyya; such as qabila (tribe), sha‘b (people or great tribe) qawm (group of people), umma (people), milla (organized religion) and dawla (organized state).
-This ‘asabiyya would mean the tribal spirit and loyalty, blood relationship, group adhesion and feeling, and collective consciousness.
-In Chapter two of his Muqaddima (Arabic version), Ibn Khaldun dedicates special place to delineate his concepts of kinship and its implication on ‘asabiyya.
-In the Arabic original text of Muqaddima, Ibn Khaldun distinguishes between silat al-rahm (biological kinship) and nasab (lineage).
-For him, silat al-rahm is the natural relationship characterizes human beings while lineage would be pure or confused.
-Seven hundred years before Schneider wrote his essay, Ibn Khaldun states: "silat al-rahm (biological kinship) is something natural among human beings, with the rarest exception."The term silat al-rahm which was translated in the English version as blood ties "leads affection for one's relations and blood relatives (the feeling that) no harm ought to befall them nor any destruction come upon them … This is a natural urge in man, for long as there have been human beings."
-Referring to lineage, Ibn Khaldun distinguished between two categories of tribes.
-The first are tribes of pure lineages and the second are tribes whose pedigrees have been and mixed up and corrupted.
-According to him, the pure lineage characterizes tribes who live in the desert where there was no agriculture or animal husbandry, while tribes who live in the fertile pastures, fertile fields and plentiful living did not pay any attention to preserving the purity of lineage of their families and groups.
+Schneider evokes the theory of Ibn Khaldun (1332-1406), who based his work on a personal assessment of Middle East and North Africa’s social life in the Middle Ages, though a comparison between the two writers is complicated by their living in different times and cultures.
+Ibn Khaldun places kinship at the centre of his notion of ’asabiyya (‘social solidarity’), a key concept in his theorisation of the development of societies.
+In his concept of societal bonds, Ibn Khaldun enumerates various groupings encompassed by ’asabiyya, such as qabīla (‘tribe’), sha’b (‘people’ or ‘great tribe’), qawm (‘group’), umma (‘people’), milla (‘organized religion’) and dawla (‘state’).
+This ’asabiyya consists of tribal spirit and loyalty, blood kinship, group adherence and collective consciousness.
+Ibn Khaldun devotes a special place in his Muqaddimah to the delineation of his concept of kinship and its implication for ’asabiyya.
+He distinguishes between silat al-raḥm (‘biological kinship’) and nasb (‘lineage’), where the former is the natural human relationship and the latter either pure or mixed.
+He states that ‘silat al-raḥm is something natural among human beings, with the rarest exception’.
+Silat al-raḥm ‘leads to affection for one’s relations and blood relatives, that no harm ought to befall them nor any destruction come upon them … This has been a natural urge in man for long as there have been human beings’.
+Ibn Khaldun distinguishes two categories of tribes by reference to lineage: pure and mixed/corrupted.
+He argues that pure lineage characterizes those tribes who live in the desert, where there is no agriculture and little animal husbandry, while those tribes living in fertile pastures pay little attention to preserving lineal purity.

-Our common sense can assume that silat al-rahm or the biological kinship as articulated by Ibn Khaldun and by Schneider, is the cornerstone of the emergence of kinship group such as the tribe.
-But any attempt to equate between the two concepts of kinship and tribe raises many questions.
-Both concepts are controversial because kinship would be a putative and tribe would be socially.
-Ibn Khaldun holds that true lineage is the vehicle by which a group reaches its cohesive social construction.
-According to him, ,"a person comes to be known as having the same descent as those (to whom he has attached) and is counted one of them with respect to things that result from (common descent), such as affection, the rights and obligation concerning talion and blood money, and so on."
-However, he admits that "[i]n the course of time, the original descent is almost forgotten ...
-Family lines …continually changed from tribal group to another, and some people developed close contact to others."
-Although the available sources cannot provide sufficient information on the development of tribal lineage of Najd, they give the impression that Ibn Khalun lineage theory is appropriate for studying tribalism in Najd and elsewhere in Arabia.
+One can assume that silat al-raḥm, as articulated by both Ibn Khaldun and Schneider, is key to the emergence of kinship groups such as tribes.
+However, any attempt to conflate the concepts of kinship and tribe raises many questions.
+Both concepts are controversial because ‘kinship’ is conceptual and ‘tribe’ social in character.
+Ibn Khaldun holds that true lineage is the vehicle by which a group achieves social cohesion.
+According to him, ‘a person comes to be known as having the same descent as those (to whom he is attached) and is counted one of them with respect to things that result from (common descent), such as affection, the rights and obligation concerning talion and blood money, and so on’.
+However, he acknowledges that ‘[i]n the course of time, the original descent is almost forgotten ...
+Family lines …continually changed from tribal group to another, and some people developed close contact with others’.
+Although the available sources do not provide sufficient information on the development of tribal lineage in Najd, they reinforce the impression that Ibn Khaldun’s lineage theory is appropriate to its study.